DJDanl/cpp-docs.pt-br/docs/standard-library/multiset-class.md

 ### <a name="parameters"></a>Parâmetros

+*key*<br/>
-*chave* a chave dos elementos a serem correspondidos do multiset.
+ A chave dos elementos a serem correspondidos do multiset.

 ### <a name="return-value"></a>Valor de retorno